-Monitoring of the long-range effects of the Fukushima Daiichi accident was initiated across the UK in March 2011.
+Monitoring of the long range effects of the Fukushima Daiichi accident was initiated across the UK in March 2011.
 Samples from all sectors of the environment were taken and analysed by gamma spectrometry.
 Key determinands were iodine-131 and caesium-137 which were prevalent in the release from the accident.
-Very little radioactivity was detected and the extended programme and ceased later in 2011.
-Further details of the programme and the results are given in the RIFE report for 2011.
+Further details of the programme and the results are given in the report for 2011.
+Very little radioactivity was detected and the extended programme ceased in 2011.

-Monitoring of the effects of the 1986 Chernobyl accident was undertaken in relation to the upland contamination of lakes.
-Earlier RIFE reports have provided detailed results of monitoring by the environment agencies and FSA (Environment Agency, FSA, NIEA and SEPA, 2013).
-Sheep monitoring ceased in 2012 due to the removal of restrictions on the movement, sale and slaughter of sheep in parts of Cumbria and North Wales.
-Sampling for freshwater fish in locations affected by Chernobyl ceased in 2014.
+Monitoring of the effects of the 1986 Chernobyl accident is undertaken in relation to the upland contamination of lakes but sheep monitoring ceased in 2012 due to the removal of restrictions on the movement, sale and slaughter of sheep in parts of Cumbria and North Wales.